A Tradition Of Family Farming

-In December 2009, a fast-moving bushfire burnt our property as well as most of our neighbours.
+In December 2009, a fast-moving bushfire burnt our New South Wales property as well as most of our neighbours.
+Again in January 2020 our two Victorian properties were scorched by bushfires.
 While recovery has been long and difficult, we’re moving ahead making improvements to paddocks, yards and machinery.
-Our foundation genetics are intact and producing impressive full-blood and pure-bred cattle for ourselves and breeders who want diversity and EBVs in their herds.
+Our foundation genetics are intact and producing impressive full-blood cattle for ourselves and breeders who want diversity and results in their herds.

 Off-farm we take an active part in community life, contributing to service clubs and groups to sustain and improve the quality of life in rural Australia.

 About Our Logo